Octavius Freire Owen

-Octavius Freire Owen FSA (13 March 1816 — 16 April 1873) was an English scholastic Aristotelian philosopher, translator, and clergyman, rector of Burstow, Surrey; and domestic chaplain to the Duke of Portland.
+Octavius Freire Owen FSA (13 March 1816 – 16 April 1873) was an English scholastic Aristotelian philosopher, translator, and clergyman, rector of Burstow, Surrey; and domestic chaplain to the Duke of Portland.

 Owen was married to the English author Emily Owen, with whom he had ten children.

 Early life and education

-Owen was born 13 March, 1816, the eighth son of Henry Butts Owen M.D. in London England, and he was baptised at St. Olave's, Hart Street, on August 21st, 1816.
+Owen was born 13 March 1816, the eighth son of Henry Butts Owen M.D. in London England, and he was baptised at St. Olave's, Hart Street on 21 August 1816.

-He has a bachelor's of arts degree from Christ Church, Oxford, graduating in 1839 and he received his master's of arts degree on 30 June 1843.
+He had a bachelor of arts degree from Christ Church, Oxford, graduating in 1839 and he received his master of arts degree on 30 June 1843.

 Career

 He was ordained as a Deacon by the Bishop of Gloucester in 1840 before becoming a priest on 19 December 1841.
 In 1843, he moved to Audley, Oxfordshire and then on to St. Mary's vicarage in Leicester before working in Lancaster, Burstow, Winchester, Child's Wickham, and back to Leicester again.

 He wrote the Schools of Ancient Philosophy and is best known for his English annotations to Aristotle's Categories, and his un-annotated translation of the other four tractates of the Organon which were published by Bohn in 1853 and 1877.
 His book Refutation of Spinoza was published by Constible in 1855, and his book The Holy War Versified was published in 1859.

 He edited Gay's Fables, published by Routledge in 1854, followed by An Analysis of the Fifth Book of Hookers Ecclesiastical Polity.

 In addition to his work as a scholastic aristotelianism and philosopher, Owen was the domestic chaplain to the Duke of Portland.